 System Overhead.
-Figure 21 shows the total system overhead in terms of system code execution times (E code and S code execution times plus the execution time of the EDF scheduler when used).
+Fig. 9 shows the total system overhead in terms of microcode execution times (E code and S code execution times plus the execution time of the EDF scheduler when used).
 With S code, it is possible to keep the system overhead under $10\mu$ s even for 100 tasks.

 CPU Utilization.
-Figure 22 shows the CPU utilization with different scheduling methods.
 CPU utilization improves with the number of tasks when switching from the EDF scheduler to preemptive (EDF) S code.
 With 100 tasks, S code performs 35% better than the traditional EDF scheduler (51% utilization versus 78% utilization).